 The General Data Protection Regulation (GDPR) is an EU regulation that came into force on 25 May 2018 requiring all organisations to identify changes that need to be made to achieve GDPR compliance in their personal data processing activities.
 The regulation put individuals in control of their personal data, allowing them to choose how (and whether) businesses use their data.
-The new regulation will still apply to organisations once the UK leaves the EU in 2019.
+The regulation will still apply to organisations once the UK leaves the EU in 2019.

-Should you require any further information relating to GDPR, or have any questions on the steps required to ensure you are fully compliant with the new regulation, refer to the ICO’s website, which contains a range of useful resources.
+Should you require any further information relating to GDPR, or have any questions on the steps required to ensure you are fully compliant with the regulation, refer to the ICO’s website, which contains a range of useful resources.